unixbigot/PowerCoop/breakouts/tps55288-breakout/NOTES.md

 The inductor current calculation also informs the current capacity of the external MOSFETs for boost mode.

+8.2.2.7: "The inner current loop uses internal compensation and requires the inductor value must be larger than 1.2/F(sw)"

+Minimum L = 2.84uH

 ### Input Capacitor

 8.2.2.4: "In buck mode, the input capacitor supplies high ripple current"